 If you’re on a budget, then opt for public transport.
 From a bus stop outside of the airport, hop on Bus 119 and get off at Nádraží Veleslavín.
 From there, take the green subway line and get off at Malostranská (for the Malá Strana side of Prague, where the Aria Hotel Prague and Alchymist Prague Castle Suites are located) or at Staroměstská or Můstek (for central Old Town).
 From there, you can walk, change lines, or call an Uber.

 The main bus station, Florenc, is located in the Florenc neighborhood, close to Old Town Prague.
-From Florence, you have a number of options to reach your hotel.
+From Florenc, you have several options to reach your hotel.
 The easiest option is to call an Uber or Bolt.
 But from the bus station, you will also have plenty of public transport options at your fingertips.

 Prague’s main train station is located in the center of Old Town.
 From the train station, you can either call an Uber or Bolt or hop on a bus, tram, or subway to get to where you’re going.